-\textbf{Statistical error: Bootstrapping.} Let us now turn to estimating the statistical error of the identification result.
-This error is due to the finite measurement statistics which introduces an error to the empirical estimates of the expectation value governing the data~\eqref{eq:time-evolution data}.
-We estimate the size of the induced error to the Hamiltonian estimate that is returned by the identification method via parametric bootstrapping.
-To this end, we simulate time series data with finite statistical noise according to the model \eqref{eq:data model methods} with $M = \id$ using the identified Hamiltonian $\hat h$ and a Haar-random unitary for the initial state-preparation error $S$.
-We then run the Hamiltonian identification method without the regularization on $10^5$ instances of such synthetic data.
-As the statistical error of the entry we use the $0.99$-quantile ($99\%$ confidence level) of the absolute deviation of each entry in the Hamiltonians, obtained from the synthetic data, from the corresponding entry of the identified Hamiltonian, used to generate the data.
+Let us now turn to estimating the statistical error of the identification result.
+We estimate the size of the error induced on the Hamiltonian estimate that is returned by the identification method via parametric bootstrapping.
+To this end, we simulate time series data with finite statistical noise according to the model \eqref{eq:spam data model} with $M = \id$ using the identified Hamiltonian $\hat h$ and a Haar-random unitary for the initial ramp $S$.
+We then run the Hamiltonian identification method with conjGrad on $10^5$ instances of such synthetic data.
+As the statistical error of the entry we use the $0.99$-quantile ($99\%$ confidence level) of the absolute deviation of each entry in the Hamiltonians obtained from the synthetic data, from the corresponding entry of the identified Hamiltonian used to generate the data.
 We observe that the statistical errors of the entries are of comparable size and only report the maximal statistical error over all entries.

-We also calculate $0.99$-quantile of the deviation of the synthetically identified Hamiltonian $\hat h_{\text{bt}}$ from the originally identified Hamiltionian $\hat h$ in terms of the analog implementation accuracy $\mathcal{E}_{\rm analog}(\hat h_{\text{bt}},\hat h)$, Eq.~\eqref{eq:implementation accuracy}, and likewise for the eigenfrequencies.
-This is used as the statistical error estimate for the overall analog implementation accuracy.
+We also calculate $0.99$-quantile of the deviation of the synthetically identified Hamiltonian $\hat h_{\text{bt}}$ from the originally identified Hamiltionian $\hat h$ in terms of the analog implementation error $\mathcal{E}_{\rm analog}(\hat h_{\text{bt}},\hat h)$, (see \cref{eq:implementation error} of the main text), and likewise for the eigenfrequencies.
+This is used as the statistical error estimate for the analog implementation error benchmark.

 Omitting the regularization in the identification method reduces the computational complexity of the bootstrapping and produces more well-behaved empirical distributions of the deviation error.
-At the same time the regularization is expected to improve the estimate and, thus, the statistical error obtained in this way is expected to dominate the statistical error of the regularized identification method.
+At the same time the regularization is shown in \cref{ssec:eigenspace reconstruction benchmarks} to improve the estimate and, thus, the statistical error obtained in this way is expected to dominate the statistical error of the regularized identification method.